What Is Buccal Fat Removal?

 Once you’re sleeping comfortably, he will make an incision inside your mouth, on the inner portion of your cheek.
 Because the incision is in your mouth, you’ll have no visible scarring after your surgery.

 Next, your surgeon will gently push on your cheeks, popping your buccal fat pad into your mouth through the incision.
 From there, your surgeon can extract the fat pad and trim it to the desired size before putting it back in place within your cheek.
 When the newly trimmed fat pad is safely tucked back in your cheek, your surgeon will close his incision and repeat the process on your other cheek.

 Buccal/Cheek Fat Removal Recovery

-Healing will continue for several weeks as swelling decreases.
+Healing will continue for several weeks, with the swelling steadily decreasing.
 Continue to follow your plastic surgeon’s instructions and attend follow-up visits as scheduled.

 Frequently Asked Questions